cc-a/unit_static_analyser/README.md

 a: Annotated[np.ndarray, "unit:m"] = np.array([])
 ```

-Because it is a static analysis tools it avoids the compatibility drawbacks of some
+As the tool uses type annotations it avoids the compatibility drawbacks of some runtime
-runtime libraries for handling units.
+libraries for handling units.

-A simple [demo project] is available showing application of Unit Static Analyser to a simple molecular dynamics code.
+A simple [demo project] is available showing application of Unit Static Analyser to a
+simple molecular dynamics code.

 [demo project]: https://github.com/cc-a/unit_analysis_demo